Derived sections of Grothendieck fibrations and the problems of homotopical algebra

 By definition, a simplicial homotopy equivalence in $\Delta^\op \cM$ consists of two maps $f: X_\bullet \to Y_\bullet$ and $g: Y_\bullet \to X_\bullet$, and two diagrams \begin{diagram}[small,nohug] X_\bullet & & & & & Y_\bullet & & \\ \dTo & \rdTo^{gf} & & & & \dTo & \rdTo^{fg} & \\ \Delta^1 \circledast X_\bullet & \rTo^h & X_\bullet, & & & \Delta^1 \circledast Y_\bullet & \rTo^{h'} & Y_\bullet \\ \uTo & \ruTo_{id} & & & & \uTo & \ruTo_{id} & \\ X_\bullet & & & & & Y_\bullet & & \\ \end{diagram} where the vertical maps are induced from the two inclusions $[0] \rightrightarrows [1]$ in $\Delta$.
 The natural weak equivalence $|K \circledast X_\bullet| \to K \otimes |X_\bullet|$ then implies that, after the realisation, the compositions $|g||f|$ and $|f||g|$ are weak equivalences.
 By two-out-of-six we get that $|g|$ and $|f|$ are weak equivalences as well.

 It is known \cite[Lemma 4.5.1]{RIEHL} that $X_\bullet$ admitting an augmentation $\bar X_\bullet$ in the sense of Definition \ref{augmentedsimplicialobject} leads to a diagram in $\Delta^\op \cM$

 naturally appearing from the extra morphisms in $\bar X_\bullet$.
-The composition of these maps is the identity $id_{X_0}$, and both maps can be shown to be simplicial homotopy equivalences in $\Delta^\op \cM$; they thus become weak equivalences after applying geometric realisation.
+The composition of these maps is the identity $id_{X_0}$, and both maps can be shown to be simplicial homotopy equivalences in $\Delta^\op \cM$ for the canonical simplicial structure of Example \ref{canonical}; they thus become weak equivalences after applying geometric realisation.